UniqueSecure/MePOSAndroidSDK/README.md

 ### String getMACAddress()

-  Gets the Mac Address of the MsPOS unit.
+  Gets the Mac Address of the MePOS unit.

 ### String getSSID()